flube2/DigitalDirectory/README.md

 2/6/2019 - Functionality implemented for rooms and departments (read, store, search)

-2/7/2019 - Functionality implemented for radio call numbers - yes, all in just a couple hours :)
+2/7/2019 - Functionality implemented for radio call numbers (read, store, search) - yes, all in just a couple hours :)